Florida Spousal Support Calculator

 Florida tax: Florida has no state income tax, so state tax implications do not apply.

-Can existing alimony orders be modified under the 2023 law?
+Can existing alimony orders be modified under current law?